Thank You Lord

 Thank You Lord is a contemporary worship music album recorded by Don Moen.
 The album was released on April 6, 2004, by Integrity Music, Hosanna!
 Music, Christian Broadcasting Network, Epic Records, and Sony Music Entertainment.
 On March 5, 2005, was recognized by Billboard Magazine, charting No. 15 on the Top Christian Albums and No. 22 on the Heatseekers.

 Recording

 Thank You Lord was recorded on October 3, 2003, during a live worship service at Regent University, located in Virginia Beach, Virginia.
 The school was founded by the American televangelist Pat Robertson, president and founder of the Christian Broadcasting Network.
 The recording featured worship leader, Don Moen, along with the Kingdom Choir of Tide Water and the Brentwood Baptist Church Worship Choir.
+This would be the final full-length live recording Moen would do for Integrity Music and the last full-length live recording he would do as an artist until 2016's "God Will Make a Way: A Worship Musical."